prof-frink-lab/slangchain/docs/modules/README.md

 ### DynamoDB Callback

-The notebook showcases how to use the [StreamingDynamoDBCallbackHandler](./callbacks/streaming_aws_ddb.py) class.
-The functionality streams callbacks to a AWS DyanmoDB table
+The notebook showcases how to use the [StreamingDynamoDBCallbackHandler](../../slangchain/callbacks/streaming_aws_ddb.py) class.
+The functionality streams callbacks to a AWS DyanmoDB table.

 [LangChain](https://github.com/hwchase17/langchain) provides a callback system that allows you to hook into the various stages of your LLM application.
 This is useful for logging, [monitoring](https://python.langchain.com/en/latest/tracing.html), [streaming](https://python.langchain.com/en/latest/modules/models/llms/examples/streaming_llm.html), and other tasks.

+The notebook can be found [here](./callbacks/examples/streaming_aws_ddb.ipynb).

 <br>